Rotation & Curriculum Directors

 Dr. Smeraglio attended Oregon Health & Science University for medical school then completed her residency in Internal Medicine at Stanford University where she co-launched a hospitalist track at Stanford in 2015, while still a resident, called SHAPE (Stanford Hospitalist Advanced Practice & Education).
 In 2016, she joined the Division of Hospital Medicine at Portland Veterans Hospital and serves as a clinical teacher/attending physician on the Portland VA acute care wards.

-In addition to her roles within the internal medicine residency Dr. Smeraglio has been the co-director for Health Systems Science for the Pulmonary and Critical Care Medicine Fellowship since 2023.
+In addition to her roles within the internal medicine residency Dr. Smeraglio has been the co-director for HSS for the Pulmonary and Critical Care Medicine Fellowship since 2023 and as of 2024 is the Director of GME HSS for the Department of Medicine.
 She has worked with the medical school as OHSU’s STARS (Students and Trainees Advocating for Resource Stewardship) site director since 2018.

 She has research interest in the cross-section of education and health system sciences.
 Specifically, how to engage trainees in using improvement science to provide better, more affordable, more equitable and safer care for our patients.
 She has received several residency awards in teaching.
 In her spare time she enjoys hiking, biking, running, gardening and spending time with her family.